shininglite/employeeTracker/README.md

   * Update employee roles

-  Below is a gif of the application that animates its use:
+  Below is a gif of the application that animates its use.
+It will animate if you view this file with software that interprets markdown syntax, such as previewing the file in VSCode.

   ![Employee Tracker](Assets/employee-tracker.gif)